mozilla/mig/doc/modules.rst

 Validate Parameters
 ~~~~~~~~~~~~~~~~~~~

-A module must implement the ``ValidateParameters()`` interface.
-The role of that
+A module must implement the ``ValidateParameters()`` method.

-interface is to go through the parameters supplied by the caller and verify
+The role of that interface is to go through the parameters supplied to ``Run``
-that they follow a format expected by the module.
+and verify that they follow a format expected by the module.
+This method is
+useful during ``Run`` but is not called from outside the module.

 Go is strongly typed, so there's no risk of finding a string when a float is
 expected.
 However, this function should verify that values are in a proper